 In terms of ventilation, the Convoy is much better than that of the Fixture.
 The Convoy has 21 generously sized vents, while the Fixture has only 18 vents.
 The Convoy actually vents similarly to many more expensive lids, such as the Troy Lee Designs A1 and A2.

-Have a look here at the best-ventilated helmets on the market!
+If having a cool helmet is important to you, have a look here at the best-ventilated helmets on the market!

 Both are great trail helmets, so it depends on whether you prefer the improved ventilation over the greater comfort or vice versa!
 I personally love the Giro Fixture.
 It is comfortable, fits snugly on the head, and as a bonus- it looks more expensive than it is!